wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/implement-microsoft-purview-insider-risk-management/includes/7-explore-insider-risk-management-cases.md

 5. Review the notice fields and update as appropriate.
 The values entered here will override the values on the template.
 6. Select **Confirm** to create the user investigation case.
 Or, select **Cancel** to close the dialog without creating a new user investigation case.

-After the insider risk management case has been escalated to a new user investigation case, investigators and risk analysis can review the new case in the **eDiscovery > Advanced** area in the **Microsoft Purview compliance** portal.
+After the insider risk management case has been escalated to a new user investigation case, investigators and risk analysis can review the new case in the **eDiscovery &gt; Advanced** area in the **Microsoft Purview compliance** portal.

 ### Resolve the case